Thivieira/nuvigo-api/README.md

 ### Weather

-- `GET /weather` - Get weather information for a location
+- `GET /weather` - Get weather information for a location and saves the query/response to the active chat session
   - Query parameters:
     - `location`: Location name or coordinates
     - `language`: Response language (en/pt)

-### Chat
+### Chat Sessions

-- `POST /chats` - Create a new chat entry
-- `GET /chats` - Get all chats
+- `GET /sessions` - Get all chat sessions for the authenticated user
-- `GET /chats/:id` - Get chat by ID
+- `GET /sessions/:sessionId` - Get a specific chat session by ID (includes messages)
+- `DELETE /sessions/:sessionId` - Delete a specific chat session and all its messages

+### Chat Messages

+- `POST /chats` - Create a new chat message within a session (requires `chatSessionId`)
-- `GET /chats/user/:userId` - Get chats by user ID
+- `GET /chats/:chatId` - Get a specific chat message by ID
-- `PUT /chats/:id` - Update chat
+- `PUT /chats/:chatId` - Update a specific chat message
-- `DELETE /chats/:id` - Delete chat
+- `DELETE /chats/:chatId` - Delete a specific chat message

 ## Database Schema